Enchiridion Chapter 2 / 53

 If you are desperate to avoid external misfortune such as illness, low status, and death you are setting yourself up for unhappiness.
-For such things out of our control, we would be well-advised to accept them and handle with wisdom.
+For such things out of our control, we would be well-advised to accept them and handle them with wisdom.

 If we want to live a happy life, the secret is to avoid thinking and acting poorly, and accept the world insofar as can’t control it, just as it is.

 It is important to note here, that just because something is in our control, that doesn't automatically mean it should be avoided.
 We have to use discernment to figure out what is both within our control and good for our well-being.

 Example: We may fear public spaces (agoraphobia), and seek to avoid public spaces.
 It’s within our control not to go outside, but is this way of living ideal for our long-term happiness and wisdom?
 No. A better approach would be to accept the world and other people (externals) as they are and to instead avoid thinking irrational thoughts and reconfiguring our goals (internal).

-- We should learn to actively desire any reality that is beyond our control because the alternative to doing this is to suffer in vein.
+- We should learn to actively desire any reality that is beyond our control because the alternative to doing this is to suffer in vain.